tokuhirom/SQL-Maker/README.md

     Attributes are following:

-    - driver: Str
+    - driver: Str or DBI handle

-        Driver name is required.
+        Driver name or DBI handle is required.
 The driver type is needed to create SQL string.

     - quote\_char: Str